software-mansion/react-native-gesture-handler/docs/docs/about-handlers.md

 );
 ```

-Another consequence of the fact that events are hooked into the children node is that when using `useNativeDriver` flag with `Animated.event` the children node needs to be a view wrapped by `Animated.API` e.g. `<Animated.View>` instead of a `<View>`:
+Another consequence of handlers depending on their native child components is that when using a `useNativeDriver` flag with an `Animated.event`, the child component must be wrapped by an `Animated.API` e.g. `<Animated.View>` instead of just a `<View>`:

 ```js
 class Draggable extends Component {